-Artful Ways is a brand new Arts Council funded project bringing people together across Cumbria in an exciting celebration of creativity and connection as the county emerges from lockdown.
-The exhibition at Tullie House will showcase artwork created during a month of activity across the county.
+Artful Ways is a brand new Arts Council funded project bringing people together across Cumbria to celebrate creativity, connection and place as the county emerges from lockdown.
+Running alongside New Light, artworks created as part of the project will be displayed in the main art gallery at Tullie House.

 Cumbria Arts & Culture Network (CACN)